-Advancer Global's competitive edge lies in its dedication and the successful integration of its variety of workforce solutions and services in its two main business categories, allowing the Group to benefit from customisation and deliver a holistic suite of solutions and services to its wide base of customers, thereby achieving economies of scale.
+Advancer Global's competitive edge lies in the successful integration of manpower management and technological infrastructure of its two main business divisions, allowing the Group to offer customisation as well as deliver a holistic suite of solutions and services to its diverse base of customers, thereby achieving economies of scale.

-The Group operates through two main business divisions: (i) Employment Services, and (ii) Facilities Management Services, to provide a holistic suite of solutions and services to its diverse base of customers.
+The Group operates through two main business divisions, (i) Employment Services, and (ii) Facilities Management Services, to provide a holistic suite of solutions and services to its diverse base of customers.